Seize opportunities while they’re available

 With estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers need to worry about being subject to these taxes.
 But Congress could still pass legislation at any time making estate tax law changes — and not necessarily for the better.
 So whether or not you’d be subject to estate taxes under the current exemptions, it’s a good idea to consider whether you can seize opportunities to potentially lock in tax savings today.
 Those same opportunities might not be available in the future.

 The estate tax rate is currently 40%, and it’s scheduled to remain at that level.
-The estate tax exemption will continue to be an annually inflation-adjusted $5 million, so for 2015 it's $5.43 million.
+The estate tax exemption will continue to be an annually inflation-adjusted $5 million, so for 2015 it's $5.43 million (for 2016 its $5.45 million).
 (See the Chart “Transfer tax exemptions and rates.”)

 To avoid unintended consequences, review your estate plan in light of the changing exemption.
 A review will allow you to make the most of available exemptions and ensure your assets will be distributed according to your wishes.

 The gift tax continues to follow the estate tax exemption and rates.
 (See the Chart “Transfer tax exemptions and rates.”)
 Any gift tax exemption used during life reduces the estate tax exemption available at death.
 Using up some of your exemption during life can be tax-smart, depending on your situation and goals.
 (See the Case Study "When 'taxable' gifts save taxes.")